MicrosoftDocs/power-automate-docs/articles/approvals-howto.md

 ---
-title: Trigger approvals from a SharePoint document library | Microsoft Docs
+title: How to - Top scenarios with approval flows | Microsoft Docs
-description: Learn how to create an approval flow that triggers when new files are added to a SharePoint library.
+description: Get help on implementing top scenarios for approval processes with flows.
 services: ''
 suite: flow
 documentationcenter: na